 This National Olympic Committee Directory was originally created by Harvey Abrams in 2005 and was hosted at Harveyabramsbooks.com as a public service.
 All the NOC pages were permanently relocated to the IISOH web site at www.sportlibrary.org in August, 2017.

-You will find on these pages much more than Olympic material, such as addresses and contacts.
+These pages contain much more than just Olympic material, such as addresses and contacts.
 We include short sections on history, politics, economics, culture - all those forces that can have an effect upon people, sports and the Olympic Games.
 Forces can bring people together in sport - or keep them apart via boycotts and wars.
 The Olympic Games reflect what is happening in the world at that time.

 Each of the four pages in this Directory offers a different way of studying the Olympic Movement as well as the history of sport in general.